What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 Our own government.

-This is like this is enemy of the people shit.
+This is like, this is enemy of the people shit.

-We're gonna hold off on the withdrawal.
+We're going to hold off on the withdrawal.

-And uh because they're about to be invaded by literally Hitler.
+We're going to send it over to Ukraine because they're going to need it and because they're about to be invaded by literally Hitler.

-You know, I mean I've actually gotten to the point I was having this conversation today with my business manager.
+You know, I mean, I've actually gotten to the point, I was having this conversation today with my business manager.

 I think it's over.

-It's not looking good but we've been I mean imagine how people must have felt during the Civil War.
+It's not looking good, but we've been, I mean, imagine how people must have felt during the Civil War.

-There was probably a lot of that comment going around the federal government wasn't anything like it is now in the Civil War.
+The federal government wasn't anything like it is now in the Civil War.

 I don't remember how many millions of people died.

-I could be wrong but I believe the number's more like 800,000 I'll look it up.
+I could be wrong, but I believe the number is more like 800,000.

 Okay.